 Thanks to the 945's built-in full-colour maps and popularity routing, you'll be able to run with confidence wherever you are in the world.
 The safety and tracking features give your loved ones peace of mind as you explore the trails and, should you get into trouble, you can even send your real-time location to emergency contacts.
 If you are going it alone, stay motivated with your favourite tunes; the 945 can store up to 1,000 songs and can also sync your favourite playlists from Deezer and Spotify.

 The perfect watch for long-distance adventurers.
-Suunto 9 has three smart battery modes, Performance, Endurance and Ultra which allow activity recording for between 25 and 120 hours.
+Suunto 9 Baro has intelligent battery management, which allows activity recording for between 25 and 120 hours.
 Never run out of charge thanks to the real-time monitoring which gives you a heads-up if you need to switch to a more power-conserving mode.
 Even the GPS location tracking has been designed to minimise the drain on your battery, whilst still maintaining a high level of accuracy.

 Push your limits with the most advanced Garmin watch yet.
 Tested to US military standards, the ultra-rugged construction will withstand the toughest conditions.
 As well as GPS navigation and running metrics, this feature-packed watch includes everything you need for a plethora of outdoor pursuits.
 For example, maps for over 2000 ski resorts are pre-loaded and there's a Pulse OX sensor to monitor blood oxidisation at altitude.
-Another major attraction, however, is its incredible battery life, lasting up to 48 days depending on your GPS tracking use.
+Another major attraction, however, is the Power Glass ™ solar charging technology which boosts battery life, giving you up to 10.5 days in smartwatch mode or 28 hours in GPS mode.

 Next-gen heart rate monitors